-$$0 = f(t, \dot{x}, x, u)$$ $$y = g(t, x, u)$$
+$$\begin{array}{rcl} 0 & = & f(t,\dot{x},x,u) \\ y & = & g(t,x,u) \end{array}$$

-Allowing internal implicit dynamics did not change the overall design of the Activate compiler but did require the implementation of DAE solvers; Consequently Ida, Daskr, and Radau solvers were added to Activate [4, 5, 6].
+Allowing internal implicit dynamics did not change the overall design of the Twin Activate compiler but did require the implementation of DAE solvers; Consequently Ida, Daskr, and Radau solvers were added to Twin Activate [4, 5, 6].

-Figure 11.10: Activate Compiler flowchart
+Figure 11.10: Twin Activate Compiler flowchart

-Important Note - The ability to use Modelica-based blocks in Activate and in particular the use of a
+Important Note - The ability to use Modelica-based blocks in Twin Activate and in particular the use of a Modelica compiler to convert the selected Modelica-based Twin Activate blocks into one Twin

-Modelica compiler to convert the selected Modelica-based Activate blocks into one Activate block, in particular an FMU block, as described below, is provided by an additional external library.
+Activate block, in particular an FMU block, as described below, is provided by an additional external library.

-Once an Activate diagram edited, to simulate this system several operation are performed in an automatic and transparent way.
+Once a Twin Activate diagram edited, to simulate this system several operation are performed in an automatic and transparent way.
 First, the precompiler removes the super blocks to obtain a flat diagram.
 Then if model contains physical blocks representing components, precompiler extracts them and their connecting links to generate a Modelica model.
 The Modelica model is then saved in a temporary Modelica file to be treated by the Modelica compiler.
 A Modelica compiler is used to translate the Modelica file(s) into an FMU block.
-The FMU block is connected to the rest of original Activate diagram in place of removed parts.
-After these operations, Activate diagram is a standard one and is compiled and simulated as usual.
+The FMU block is connected to the rest of original Twin Activate diagram in place of removed parts.
+After these operations, Twin Activate diagram is a standard one and is compiled and simulated as usual.